 - If you are over 40 years old, your doctor may want to start the test or treatment immediately.

-One’s fertility does drop the older one’s gets.
+One’s fertility does drop the older one gets.

 One does worry if it takes time to get pregnant and here fertility does become an issue.
-The later is indeed of much concern.
-A woman or even the man worries if he or she is fertile enough to bear a child.
+The latter is true of much concern.
+A woman or even a man worries if he or she is fertile enough to bear a child.

 If one has a regular cycle, then one need not worry.
 If one is having one’s periods regularly, anywhere between 21 and 35 days, one can absolutely depend that one is making an egg every month.

 If one has a regular cycle one must be producing eggs because it is this that does bring on one’s period.
 And it is in fact nearly impossible to be menstruating regularly and then not ovulating.
 Naturally, women need not go about spending too much money on tests.